Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

 This means you can instruct your vacuum to start or stop cleaning using your voice and an Amazon Echo, or include it within Alexa routines such as asking it to clean when you’re away from home.

-In this guide, I’ll share my top recommended robot vacuum cleaners that work with Alexa, with recommendations for every budget and floor type.
+In this guide, I’ll take a look at the best robot vacuums in the UK and share my favourite devices that work with Alexa, with recommendations for every budget and floor type.

 Using Your Robot Vacuum with Alexa